JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

   - /about.html
 ---

 I am Ph.D. student at IDIAP jointly with the École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)).
+Currently, interning at AWS-AI in Seattle.
+Later, I will be interning at Apple in Boston!

 I am working on a European Union Horizon 2020 project called [ATCO2](https://www.atco2.org/).
 It is dedicated to the development of an Automatic Air Traffic Speech Recognition system.
 Also, we aim at developing a unique platform allowing to collect, organize and pre-process air traffic control (voice communications) data from air space (and yes! air traffic control communications are quite challenging task!).

 Originally from Baranoa, Colombia.
 A tiny village in the North of Colombia (around 30 minutes from the Caribbean coast).
 I received a B.S. in Mechatronics Engineering from [Universidad Autonoma del Caribe](https://www.uac.edu.co/) and an M.Sc. also in Mechatronics Engineering, but this time from [University of Oviedo](https://www.uniovi.es/en) in Spain.